 When her pottery is used on a daily basis by her customers she says, "I hope it conveys a sense of elegance, but also the wonderful playfulness I feel in making it."

 Handmade ceramic pottery has been a part of life since her graduation for Alberta College of Art in 1989.
 She and her husband opened their East Coulee studio,Caracol Clay, in the heart of the Alberta Badlands ten years later.

-Raku "rock" rattles are big sellers...often enscribed with footprints, buffalo skulls, butterflies and dragonflies.
+Raku "rock" rattles are one of her big sellers...often inscribed with footprints, buffalo skulls, butterflies and dragonflies.

 Ceramic artist Rita Watkins works in her California studio surrounded by orchards and vineyards and that makes me wonder what I'm doing here in Rattlesnake Gulch, Alberta.